Ruuucker/Ruuucker.github.io/_posts/articles/2018-03-10-How-Kerberos works.md

 ~~~
 ((Tc,s)Ks; Kc,s)Kc
 ~~~
-Where Tc,s - is the Ticket shared between Clietn and Server; Kc,s - is the Key shared between Clietn and Server; Ks - server's key; Kc - client's key.
+Where Tc,s - is the Ticket shared between Clietn and Server; Kc,s - is the Key shared between Clietn and Server; Ks - the server's key; Kc - the client's key.

 ![2]({{ site.baseurl }}/assets/img/posts/2.jpg){:class="imghalf"}